delfanbaum/shittd/README.md

-# ShitD
+# ShitTD

 A simple CLI tool for managing your shit to do.
-Should probably be `shittd` but who wants to double type the `t`?